General Terms and Conditions

 16.4 Should subsequent fulfillment by Valentin prove unsuccessful, following expiry of a reasonable period of grace which the Customer shall set, unless this is unnecessary in cases delimited by statute, the Customer shall be entitled to his statutory rights.
 Subsequent fulfillment can only be taken to have failed if two attempts at subsequent fulfillment have not obtained rectification of the defect in a reasonable time.
 The Customer can only require damages or compensation for useless expenditure within the limits set out in Section 17 (limitation of liability).

-16.5 Liability for material defects and defects of title shall expire if the Customer or third parties undertake changes to the goods and/or services supplied by Valentin and Valentin has not agreed expressly in advance to the said changes, unless the Customer can prove that the defect is not due to the changes and the latter have not impeded the identification, analysis and rectification of the defect.
+16.5 Liability for material defects and defects of title shall expire if the Customer or third parties undertake changes to the goods and/or services supplied by Valentin without being entitled to do so by operation of law or under a contractual agreement or without Valentin's prior express written consent to the changes; unless the Customer can prove that the defect is not due to the changes and the latter have not impeded the identification, analysis and rectification of the defect.

 16.6 Should it transpire that a defect reported by the Customer does not actually exist or is not due to goods and/or services supplied by Valentin, Valentin may require the Customer to pay compensation for the expenditures incurred through the analysis and other processing insofar as the Customer, in making the report, has acted intentionally or with gross negligence.

-16.7 Time limitation.
-The time limitation for claims involving defects shall be one year, unless Valentin has maliciously concealed said defect.
-This time limit shall begin to run upon delivery of the goods and/or services; should the goods or services be subject to inspection and acceptance, it shall begin to run upon acceptance of the goods and/or services.
-This time limitation shall not apply in cases of intention or gross negligence.
+16.7 Limitation period.
+The limitation period for claims involving defects shall be one year, unless Valentin has maliciously concealed said defect.
+The limitation period shall commence upon delivery of the services; should the services be subject to acceptance, it shall commence upon acceptance of the services.
+The limitation period shall not apply in cases of intention or gross negligence.
+Clauses 17.4 and 17.5 of these Terms and Conditions of Business shall remain unaffected.

 17.1 Valentin shall be liable for imputable breaches of duty due to intention and gross negligence in pursuance of statutory regulations.

 17.2 Valentin shall be liable for breaches of duty due to ordinary negligence only if material contractual duties are infringed.
+These are obligations whose fulfillment makes the proper execution of the contract possible in the first place and on whose compliance the contractual partner regularly relies and may also rely.
 In this case, claims for damages shall be limited in their amount to the extent of foreseeable, typical losses.

 17.3 In the cases set out in Section 17.2, Valentin shall not be liable for consequential damage to other entities or to other assets of the Customer.
-This limitation of liability shall not apply insofar as Valentin is able to enjoy cover for the loss incurred by way of existing industrial third party liability insurance or product liability insurance.
+This liability exemption shall not apply insofar as Valentin is able to enjoy cover for the loss incurred by way of existing industrial third-party liability insurance or product liability insurance.

-17.4 Time limitation.
+17.4 Limitation period.
 All claims for damages or compensation for useless expenditure under contractual and non-contractual liability shall be subject to a limitation period of one year.
-This limitation period shall not apply in cases of intention or gross negligence.
+This limitation period shall not apply in cases of intention or gross negligence as well as for the claims referred to in clause 17.5 of these Terms and Conditions of Business.

 17.5 Valentin shall be liable without limitation for loss incurred from injury to life, limb, or health under statutory regulations.
-Valentin’s liability under claims in tort and under the Product Liability Act shall not be affected hereby.
+Valentin’s liability for tortious claims, for guaranteed characteristics and under the Product Liability Act shall remain unaffected.
+The statutory limitation periods shall apply.

 17.6 The Customer shall be responsible for the regular and proper backup of his data in accordance with the current state of technology.
 In case of a data loss for which Valentin is imputable, Valentin shall be liable, if no case exists as set out in Sections 17.1, 17.2, and 17.5, only for the costs (i) of duplicating the data of the backup copies to be produced by the Customer, and (ii) of reinstating data that would have been lost even if proper data backup had been carried out.

-Should the Customer’s entitlement to the use of Valentin’s goods and/or services, particularly to the use of the software supplied by Valentin, end (e.g., through cancellation of rights to use the software, through withdrawal from the Contract or through termination), the Customer shall surrender all Items pertaining to these goods and/or services so supplied.
-In particular, the Customer shall in this case return to Valentin the original copies of the software which have been supplied and delete all software copies produced by the Customer.
+Should the Customer’s entitlement to the use of Valentin’s services, particularly to the use of the software supplied by Valentin, end (e.g., through cancellation of rights to use the software, through withdrawal from the Contract or through termination), the Customer shall surrender all Items pertaining to these services so supplied or assure in writing that they have been destroyed or deleted.
+In particular, the Customer shall in this case delete or destroy any original copies of the software provided as well as any copies of the software made by the Customer and shall give written assurance that the deletion or destruction has taken place.

 19.2 Business or operating secrets shall include in particular all Items of software, including their documentation.